Science Now Knows Why Redheads Are at Greater Risk of Skin

 But why is that?
 It’s a question that, up until now, has left scientists pretty stumped.

-found that the color is rare because it’s actually linked to a specific gene in our DNA — MC1R — which is also incidentally the same gene that causes a higher frequency (42% more, to be exact) of mutations in melanoma skin cancer.
+A new study found that the color is rare because it’s actually linked to a specific gene in our DNA — MC1R — which is also incidentally the same gene that causes a higher frequency (42% more, to be exact) of mutations in melanoma skin cancer.

 While anyone can carry a single copy of this gene (which is why some blondes or brunettes may also have pale skin or freckles), redheads carry two, putting them at a greater risk than most.